Rubisks/cit-352-final/README.md

         sudo npm install express - save

-## create a index file to start from this is where the JavaScript for you web application will live
+## Create a index file to start from this is where the JavaScript for you web application will live
         vim index.js

 # Enter in the JS for your web application here